cosmos/cosmos-sdk/docs/spec/nft/01_concepts.md

 ## Owner

 An Owner is a struct that includes information about all NFTs owned by a single account.
-It would be possible to retrieve this information by looping through all Collections but that process could become computationaly prohibitive so a more efficient retrieval system is to store redundant information limited to the token ID by owner.
+It would be possible to retrieve this information by looping through all Collections but that process could become computationally prohibitive so a more efficient retrieval system is to store redundant information limited to the token ID by owner.

 ```go
 // Owner of non fungible tokens